 Welcome to the second page in this series.

-Welcome to this second page in our special flea series.
-If you haven't read it yet, I recommend the previous article, Top 8 Facts as well.
-The 8 facts are keys we used to kill the fleas in our home.
+If you haven't read it yet, I recommend the previous article, Top 8 Flea Facts as well.
+We used these 8 facts as keys to kill the fleas in our home.

-Fleas are horrible little home invaders.
-When there are fleas on cats or dogs, they are in the home, too.
+They are horrible little home invaders.
+When they are on cats or dogs, they are in the home, too.

 In The Beginning:

 At first, you see one jumping black speck and hope there aren't too many more.

 You take some measures, and then Wham!
 They are everywhere!
 In the carpets, the furniture, all over the pets, even you.